henkmollema/Dommel/README.md

 # Fork
-Added paging support for Select/SelectAsync and Count/CountAsync
+Added paging support for Select/SelectAsync and Count/CountAsync and NO SYNC
 # Dommel
 Simple CRUD operations for Dapper.